jeanCarloMachado/talks-courses/clean-codev2/presentation.md

 2 - Don't use ELSE keyword
 ---------------------------

-Else's encourages the inclusion of more, intermediate, if's
+Else's encourages the inclusion of more intermediate if's

 When possible avoid even if's